Without your support and donations, the trail could not exist.

 Trail Map

-Centered in Britannia Park, the trail extends east along the multi-use recreational pathway (Trans-Canada Trail) to the Deschenes Rapids Parking lot and west through Andrew Haydon Park.
-There are occasional loops within Britannia Park, at the eastern and western ends of the trail and along the multi-use path adjacent to the river and west of the Belltown Dome.
+The Britannia Winter Trail offers nearly 20 kilometers of groomed pathways.
+Centered in Britannia Park, Ottawa, the trail extends east along the multi-use recreational pathway (Trans-Canada Trail) to the Deschenes Rapids parking lot and west through Andrew Hayden Park.
+It runs along the multi-use path adjacent to the Ottawa River, passing near the Belltown Dome.

 This is a community led initiative run by a wonderful group of volunteers

-About us
+About Us

 Etiquette